-Zinc is a particularly crucial trace element the human body needs to maintain good health.
+Zinc is a particularly crucial trace element that the human body needs to maintain good health.
 Not having enough zinc can lead to various symptoms, including slow growth, poor immune resistance, increased fatigue, hair loss, deteriorating skin texture, and poor sleep quality.

-Dr. Ou Hanwen, a physician specializing in integrative medicine and clinical nutrition at the University of Maryland, recently shared his insights with us on NTDTV’s “Health 1+1“ program about the role of zinc in maintaining good health, the symptoms of zinc deficiency, and how to obtain sufficient zinc from food.
+Dr. Ou Hanwen, a physician specializing in integrative medicine and clinical nutrition at the University of Maryland, recently shared his insights on NTDTV’s “Health 1+1“ program about the role of zinc in maintaining good health, the symptoms of zinc deficiency, and how to obtain sufficient zinc from food.

 Zinc is vital for hundreds of enzymes in the human body to maintain their functions, according to Ou.
 From pregnancy through infancy, childhood, and adolescence, zinc plays an indispensable role in supporting good health and growth.